 In phonemic awareness, sounds need to be treated as objects in your mind.
 If you’re going to answer the phonemics awareness diagnostic question of “What is the third sound in the word ‘bread’”, you need to first be able to separate the word into 4 sounds: “b”, “r”, "eh", and “d”.
 Then, you need to be able to hold that ordering in your brain while you get to the third one, "eh".
 Then, you need to be able to produce the sound to answer the question.

 This may seem easy, but it’s actually quite complicated!

 In phonics, sounds need to be treated like objects in your mind, and also they need to be matched to the letter combinations that represent those sounds.
-So when you see A in the context of a consonant, vowel, consonant (CVC) word, you need to know that the A represents a short A sound.
-Like “cat”.
+So when you see the letter A in the context of a consonant, vowel, consonant (CVC) word, you need to know that the A represents a Short A sound (like in “cat”).
 This is super obvious to an expert reader, and not at all obvious to a new reader.

 So, since both phonemic awareness and phonics have the prerequisite of treating sounds like objects, ScribbleUp believes we should do just that.
 Let’s make sounds into touchable objects, instead of abstract concepts in our brain!
 Playable objects that can be moved around - like a physical representation of phonemics awareness.
 And furthermore, let’s make some of these sounds-as-objects have their matching letter combinations ON them.
-So, if we want to teach short A, the block that says short A has “a” on it.
-It can get even more complicated, which is where using visuals comes in!
+So, if we want to teach Short A, the block that says Short A has “a” on it.
+It can get even more complicated, which is where using other types of visual support comes in!

 So that’s our reasoning for using audio in our apps.
 And you can use audio, too - regardless of how much technology you have in your classroom.